 PGIM Fixed Income operates primarily through PGIM, Inc., a registered investment adviser under the U.S. Investment Advisers Act of 1940, as amended, and a Prudential Financial, Inc. ("PFI") company.
 Registration as a registered investment adviser does not imply a certain level or skill or training.
 PGIM Fixed Income is headquartered in Newark, New Jersey and also includes the following businesses globally: (i) the public fixed income unit within PGIM Limited, located in London; (ii) PGIM Netherlands B.V., located in Amsterdam; (iii) PGIM Japan Co., Ltd. ("PGIM Japan"), located in Tokyo; (iv) the public fixed income unit within PGIM (Hong Kong) Ltd. located in Hong Kong; and (v) the public fixed income unit within PGIM (Singapore) Pte.
-Ltd., located in Singapore").
-PFI of the United States is not affiliated in any manner with Prudential ple, incorporated in the United Kingdom or with Prudential Assurance Company, a subsidiary of M&G ple, incorporated in the United Kingdom.
+Ltd., located in Singapore ("PGIM Singapore").
+PFI of the United States is not affiliated in any manner with Prudential ple, incorporated in the United Kingdom.
 Prudential, PGIM, their respective logos, and the Rock symbol are service marks of PFI and its related entities, registered in many jurisdictions worldwide.